Global19-atlassian-net/alaterm/INSTALL.md

 your finger is not over the cursor.
 Then, when the cursor is positioned to where you need it, tap anywhere on the screen.

-Remember that the on-screen keyboard comes from the Android overlay.
+Remember that the on-screen keyboard comes from the Android-VNC overlay.
 If necessary, sweep from top or bottom of screen to see the overlay, then tap on the keyboard icon.